openml/openml-python/_sources/usage.txt

 different ways:

 1. In a list providing basic information on all tasks available on OpenML.
-   This function will not download the actual tasks, but only very little meta data which can be used to filter the tasks and retrieve a set of IDs.
+   This function will not download the actual tasks, but will instead download meta data that can be used to filter the tasks and retrieve a set of IDs.
 2. By functions only list a subset of all available tasks, restricted either by their :TODO:`task_type`, :TODO:`tag` or :TODO:`check_for_more`.
 3. A single task by its ID.
 It contains all meta information, the target metric,